What is Sole Proprietorship?

 In case of Loss

-Therefore, if a sole proprietor business faces any losses or financial troubles, the creditors can launch litigations against the business owner.
-If lawsuits are succeeded, then the sole owner will be compelled to pay such business debts from his money.
-A sole proprietor usually signs all the agreements and deals in h/her name since this form of business does not carry a discrete identity under the Law.
+Therefore, if a sole proprietorship business faces any losses or financial troubles, creditors can launch lawsuits against the business owner.
+If the lawsuits succeed, the sole owner will be compelled to pay such business debts from his money.
+A sole proprietor usually signs all the agreements and deals in his/her name since this form of business does not carry a discrete identity under the Law.
 Sole business owners in sole proprietorships can launch lawsuits using their names.

 Personal and Business Funds